Air strikes kill civilians in Yemeni capital

 At least 27 civilians and fighters from both sides were killed in the fight for the airport and in the port district of Mualla on Friday, a local militia source said.
 Eight Houthis were killed in an ambush by local militiamen in the central Crater district, the source said.

-Residents said dozens of families had fled, braving Houthi sniper fire and checkpoints as homes were shelled and burned.
+Residents said dozens of families had fled, braving Houthi sniper fire and checkpoints as homes were shelled and burnt.

 Sanad Shehab, a government employee, fled along with 15 family members to Aden from fighting in his hometown of al-Houta, the capital of Lahj province, after being without water or power for more than a month.